Job Scheduler

 Adding a New Job

-1. Create the Service
+1. Create Service

 type MyService struct {